Top Attractions

 Nestled in the heart of Dublin’s historic St. James area, Pearse Lyon’s Distillery offers an intoxicating journey into the world of Irish whiskey and a rich tapestry of heritage.
 This unique Distillery is set within the 19th-century St. James’s Church, a beautifully restored site that was originally built in 1824.
 The church’s intricate architecture and historic ambiance serve as the perfect backdrop for your distilling adventure.

-Guinness Storehouse Read More »
+National botanic gardens Read More »

 Attractions, Historical Tours, History & Heritage, Top Attractions, Tourist Attractions